-Did you know there is a connection between your oral and heart health?
+Did you know there is a connection between your oral health and your heart health?
 It’s true!
-Dental health is often overlooked in terms of overall health, but recent studies have shown a strong connection between the health of your mouth and cardiovascular conditions.
+Dental health is often overlooked in terms of overall health, as if your mouth exists in a vacuum or something.
+But recent studies have shown a strong connection between the health of your mouth and cardiovascular conditions.

 What is Heart Disease?

-Heart Disease is a term related to many conditions that affect your heart.
-These can include coronary artery disease, arrhythmias, congenital heart defects, heart valve disease, infection, and heart muscle disease.
+Other types of cardiovascular diseases include coronary artery disease, congenital heart defects, infection, and heart muscle disease.
 Symptoms associated with these diseases include chest pain, tightness, pressure, shortness of breath, dizziness, swelling, and fatigue.
-Heart disease is a serious condition that should be treated as soon as it is identified to avoid even more serious complications.
+Heart disease shortens lifespan and lowers quality of life.

 How is Heart Disease Connected to Your Oral Health?

-This same bacteria from your gum infection can also travel to blood vessels in various areas of the body.
+This same bacteria from your gum infection can also travel to blood vessels in various areas of the body via inhalation.
 This can cause inflammation and damage, which can result in blood clots, heart attacks, or strokes.
-The likelihood of suffering a form of heart disease due to oral health problems increases immensely if there is a third contributing factor such as smoking.
+The likelihood of suffering a form of heart disease and oral health problems at once increases immensely if there is a third contributing factor such as smoking.

 Correlation Doesn’t Necessarily Mean Causation